hollyfgibbons/ANU-MAE-thesis-template/INSTRUCTIONS.md

 > **Before you upload anything to Overleaf**
 >
-> Check with your field placement supervisor that you have permission to use a cloud-based platform such as Overleaf before uploading any thesis content.
+> Check with your fieldsupervisor that you have permission to use a cloud-based platform such as Overleaf before uploading any thesis content.
 >
-> Data sharing and confidentiality obligations vary between placements.
-As an example of one approach: my placement agreed that I could use Overleaf provided that (1) only tables and figures were uploaded — no raw data, and (2) any content written or uploaded was approved by my supervisor before being added to the project.
+> Data sharing and confidentiality obligations can vary between placements.
+As an example of one approach, my placement agreed that I could use Overleaf provided that:
+> 1. only tables and figures were uploaded (no raw data) and
+> 2. any content written or uploaded was approved by my supervisor before being added to the project
 >
 > Your placement may have different requirements.
-If in doubt, ask your field supervisor and your ANU academic supervisor before you begin.
+If in doubt, ask your field supervisor before you begin.

 ---

-## Step 1 — Fill in your personal details
+## Step 1: Fill in your personal details

 ### Thesis title, name, and supervisors